djl218/Assignments/Company_CG/README.md

 * Also for every new trainer that is created, a unique ID will be assigned to that trainer.
 This ID value will be one value greater than the current maximum trainer ID that is stored on the backend.

 * A time of creation value is also added for every new trainer that is created.

+<h2>Future Considerations</h2>

+Although this backend handles requests fairly well, there is still room for improvement:

+* First, it should be made sure that an email that is submitted for a new trainer is in an appropriate format.
+It should contain `@` and should be followed by something like `website.com`.

+* An email should only be used once.
+A trainer should not be able to create another account if their email is already stored (assuming that there is a database).

+* Also there should be some considerations for phone numbers.
+Should they be in a specific format?
+Should they be a specific length?